-5. Compliance with this EMP is an ADB loan covenant.
-The subproject works will construct infrastructure that will give rise to changes to the environment.
-Consequently, the management and monitoring of the resulting environmental impacts should be continued for the lifetime of the infrastructure, not just the construction period of the project.
-The EMP covers the design, construction and operation periods of the subproject as well as associated facilities provided under the cofinancing of IFAD1.
+7. Compliance with this EMP is an ADB loan covenant.
+The subproject works will construct infrastructure that support long-term changes to the environment.
+Consequently the management and monitoring of environmental impacts should be continued for the life of the infrastructure, not just the construction period of the project.
+The EMP covers the design, construction and operation periods of the subproject.
 Each stakeholder requires to use different parts of the document at different times.
 It is recommended that the tables of responsibilities given in the appendices are extracted and used by the appropriate entities as the basis of their working practices on the project.
 The environmental monitoring team will need to use the monitoring table relevant to each phase.
 Once construction has been completed, it is recommended that the EMP be updated to form a simplified document for the operational period following handover of the infrastructure to its users.
 This should be done by the PAFO, supported by the Loan Implementation Consultant and in consultation with the PONRE.